Actifio/restapisamples/ApplianceAPI.md

 ## Example 12: Mounting to Containers

+NOTE.
+TO display Container YAML, you need to use AGM API.
+See the example here:  https://github.com/Actifio/restapisamples/blob/main/AGMAPI.md#fetching-container-mount-yaml

 To mount to a Container, we just add **-container** to our mount command.
 If we want to limit which hosts can access the mount, then we can specify this using the **-host** parm.
 So in this example we present **Image_0022259** to IP addresses **10.1.1.1** and **10.2.2.2**.
 If we want to add more IPs, just comma separate them:
 ```
 udstask mountimage -image Image_0022259 -host "10.1.1.1,10.2.2.2" -container -nowait